 The Nebraska Department of Environmental Quality (NDEQ) supplies the Chemigation Applicator Certification forms to University of Nebraska-Lincoln – Cooperative Extension Service (UNL).
 The forms are sequentially numbered to help UNL and NDEQ track and match the application with the test forms.

 Forms normally are available at any County Extension office and at the scheduled training sessions.
-UNL conducts the training and charges a fee to partially cover the cost of materials, training and testing.
+UNL conducts the training.
 UNL then forwards the test results to NDEQ.

 Certification applicants are required to both attend the training and pass the test.
 Applicants must correctly answer at least 35 of the 50 questions on the test.
 Applicants that fail the test are notified by mail and have the option to retake the test without attending another training session.
 A chemigation applicator certification card is issued to successful applicants.
 The certification expires on January 1 of the fourth year following the date of issuance.